 Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)

-- There should be at least 3 relatives with a HNPCC associated cancer (colorectal, endometrial, small bowel, ureter, or ovarian); one of whom is a first degree relative (parent, sibling or child) of the other two.
+- There are at least 3 relatives with a HNPCC associated cancer (colorectal, endometrial, small bowel, ureter, or ovarian); one of whom is a first degree relative (parent, sibling or child) of the other two.

 - At least 2 successive generations should be affected.

-- At least 1 should be diagnosed before age 50.
+- At least 1 should be diagnosed with cancer before age 50.

 - FAP must be ruled out, and the tumors must be verified by pathology.

 Genetic testing is something that should not be taken lightly.
 One must consider the effect of the outcome of the test not only on themselves, but also in other family members.
 Concerns may include the availability, or lack of preventive options, passing the gene on to one's children, and discrimination in employment and insurance matters.
-To assist in this difficult decision, a genetic counselor should meet with anyone wishing to undergo testing.
-These professionals are trained to help patients understand the issues surrounding genetic testing, and help them make the right decision for them and their family.
+To assist in this decision, a genetic counselor should meet with anyone considering testing.
+These professionals are trained to help patients understand the issues surrounding genetic testing and results, and help them make the right decision for themselves and their family.

 People with HNPCC tend to develop cancers earlier than the general population, and therefore should begin screening earlier.
 It is estimated that 15% of people with HNPCC will develop colorectal cancer by age 40.
 People with HNPCC should have a colonoscopy beginning at age 20 to 25 years, and repeated every 1 to 2 years.
-Women in these families are at increased risk for endometrial cancer, and should consider annual transvaginal ultrasound or endometrial biopsy starting at age 25 to 35.
+Women in these families are at increased risk for endometrial cancer, and should consider annual transvaginal ultrasound or endometrial biopsy beginning at age 30-35 years.

-Scientists have learned a great deal about genetic syndromes in the past 10 years.
+Researchers have learned a great deal about genetic syndromes in the past 20 years.
 This is, in part, due to the involvement of patients in research studies.
 If you have a family history of cancer and would like to learn more about cancer risk and research, check out the links below.